 Love the Sinner

-LOVE THE SINNER is a personal documentary exploring the connection between Christianity and homophobia in the wake of the shooting at Pulse nightclub ...
+LOVE THE SINNER is a personal documentary exploring the connection between Christianity and homophobia in the wake of the 2016 shooting at Pulse night...